 Paying parking lots

-If you are coming in from the area of Zuel or San Vito di Cadore, there is a parking lot parallel to the "Via Roma" which is very strategic.
+If you are coming in the town from the south, the direction of Zuel or San Vito di Cadore, there is a parking lot parallel to the "Via Roma" which is very strategic.
 Since you'll probably drive past it, if you find a spot, take it.
-"Via Roma" is the road that leads from the new headquarters of the Poste Italiane to the supermarket Conad City.
-It costs approx 1€ per hour for about 30 parking spaces, also here it's difficult to find a free place, but you never know.
-Also very central is the parking in "Piazza Pittori F.lli Ghedina", as handy as small, it has only 11 places with a 15 minute parking disc, it's almost always full.
-Same problem for the parking in "Piazzetta San Francesco", with 6 parking spaces at a parking disc of 15 minutes it's almost impossible to find them free, even in mid-November.
-Anyway, if you drive by, always check, you might get lucky.
+"Via Roma" is the road that leads from the traffic circle at the beginning of Cortina to the supermarket Conad City.
+It costs approx 1€ per hour for about 30 parking spaces.
+It's difficult to find a free place, but you never know.

 Multi Storey parking lots

-Hoping you liked the page on where all the parking lots in Cortina d'Ampezzo are located, before saying goodbye, we would suggest you to read all the articles we wrote about Cortina d'Ampezzo by clicking here.
+We hope you liked this page on all the parking lots in Cortina d'Ampezzo are their locations.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.